Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Other Tips & Considerations

-1. Add a Buffer: Always add a safety margin (e.g., 10-20%) to your calculated VRAM estimate to account for framework overhead, fragmentation, and unexpected spikes.
+1. Add a Buffer: Always add a safety margin (e.g., 10-20%) to calculated estimates for framework overhead and fragmentation.

-2. Gradient Accumulation: If fine-tuning VRAM is tight, accumulate gradients over several smaller "micro-batches" before performing an optimizer step.
-This simulates a larger effective batch size (VRAMactivationsVRAM_{activations} scales with micro-batch size) trading compute time for memory savings.
+2. Gradient Accumulation: Accumulate gradients over several smaller "micro-batches" before an optimizer step.
+This simulates a larger effective batch size for weight updates, while VRAMactivationsVRAM_{activations} scales with the micro-batch size, trading compute time for memory.

-3. Activation Checkpointing (Gradient Checkpointing): Avoids storing all activations during the forward pass.
-Instead, it recomputes them during the backward pass.
-This significantly reduces VRAMactivationsVRAM_{activations} at the cost of ~20-30% extra computation time.
-Very effective for training with long sequences or large models.
+3. Activation Checkpointing (Gradient Checkpointing): Recomputes activations during the backward pass instead of storing all.
+Reduces VRAMactivationsVRAM_{activations} at the cost of ~20-30% more computation.
+Very effective for training large models or with long sequences.

-4. Model Parallelism: For models too large for a single GPU even with optimizations:
+4. Model Parallelism: For models too large for one GPU:

-• Tensor Parallelism: Splits individual layers (weight matrices) across multiple GPUs.
-Requires high inter-GPU bandwidth (e.g., NVLink).
+• Tensor Parallelism: Splits layers (weight matrices) across GPUs.
+Needs high inter-GPU bandwidth.

-• ZeRO (Zero Redundancy Optimizer): Implemented in libraries like DeepSpeed and FSDP (PyTorch).
-Partitions optimizer states, gradients, and optionally parameters across GPUs (different stages offer varying levels of memory saving and communication overhead).
+• ZeRO (Zero Redundancy Optimizer): Partitions optimizer states, gradients, and parameters across GPUs.

 © 2025 ApX Machine Learning.
 All rights reserved.